Heart Surgery Options in New Jersey

 Who Is a Candidate for Heart Surgery?

-Heart surgery should be considered when your symptoms are not relieved by medicine, nonsurgical cardiovascular procedures or the damage to the heart is too severe, such as those in need of a heart transplant.
-Your surgeon will determine the best type of heart surgery for you based upon your condition and other health factors.
+Heart surgery should be considered when your symptoms are not relieved by medicine, nonsurgical procedures such as angioplasty or stenting for blocked coronary arteries or other reasons.
+Your cardiac surgeon and Heart Team will determine the best type of heart surgery for you based on your heart condition and other health factors.

 Types of Heart Surgery

-Our nationally acclaimed heart surgery team have the expertise to perform a variety of minimally invasive and open heart surgeries, including:
+Our nationally acclaimed heart surgery teams have the expertise to perform a variety of minimally invasive and open-heart surgeries, including:

 Micra TPS is the world’s smallest, minimally invasive cardiac pacemaker.
 It is a new type of heart device that treats patients with bradycardia, a common heart condition characterized by a slow or irregular heart rhythm.
 Unlike traditional pacemakers, the Micra® Transcatheter Pacing System (TPS) is a miniaturized, fully self-contained pacemaker that delivers the most advanced pacing technology available to patients via a minimally invasive approach.